 Clubs and Theaters

-The Jazz Playhouse: This swanky venue tucked inside the Royal Sonesta Hotel blows out 2017 with an open bar, a top-notch buffet and a noisey send-off by the Brass-A-Holics.
+The Jazz Playhouse: This swanky venue tucked inside the Royal Sonesta Hotel blows out 2017 with an open bar, a top-notch buffet and live entertainment by Miachel Watson and Nayo Jones.

 Preservation Hall: Hot jazz and cool cocktails are the draw of Hall Lang Syne, the venerable venue’s annual “narrowly elegant affair.”